mauritiusdadd/python-specex/README.md

 # SETUP

-To install specex use the following command:
+To install the latest stable version of specex, just use pip:

-    $ pip install -r requirements.txt
+    $ pip install specex

+To install the bleeding edge version, clone the github repository use the command:

     $ pip install .

 If you want to use the rrspecex script and the correspondig module, make sure to install also redrock.
 If you don't already have a system wide installation of redrock, a simple script is provided that creates a python venv and downloads and installs the required packages, in this case the commands to install specex are the following: